 Agmatine [4-(aminobutyl)guanidine], an endogenous neurotransmitter , is decarboxylated L-arginine and is a metabolic product of mammalian cells.
-Agmatine binds to α2-adrenergic receptor, it induces the release of some peptide hormones, and was reported to inhibit nitric oxide synthase (nitric oxide synthases are responsible for the production of nitric oxide from L-arginine) [1,2].
+Agmatine binds to the α2-adrenergic receptor, it induces the release of some peptide hormones and was reported to inhibit nitric oxide synthase (nitric oxide synthases are responsible for the production of nitric oxide from L-arginine) [1,2].

 Agmatine Benefits for Exercise

 There are many claimed benefits of agmatine and a lot of disinformation is circling all over the internet.
 A study by Elena Galea and others reported that agmatine is a competitive inhibitor of all nitric oxide synthase isoenzymes.
 However, it seems that agmatine stimulates some types of nitric oxide synthase while inhibiting others.
 Morrissey and Klahr reported that agmatine caused activation of nitric oxide synthase in endothelial cells (layer of cells on the inner surface of blood vessels).
 Agmatine appears to act directly on endothelial cells to increase the synthesis of nitric oxide, which induces them to cause vasodilatation .